rakels13/FlutterWeather/README.md

 # Flutter Weather or Weather forecast

 A weather forecast app by Rakel Sigurjónsdóttir.
 The project is developed in flutter and using the weatherAPI found at: [OpenWeather](https://openweathermap.org/forecast5).
 The app shows the weather for the current day (the closest forecast in time) and then a list of overview for the next four following days (forecast for noon on those days).
 Clicking on any of the days in the list or the current weather opens a detail page that shows some more detail information about the forecast.
-The app uses the users location to retrieve the information.
+The app uses the users location to retreive the information.

 ## Getting Started